|

 Miscommunication happens.
 My husband says, “I think I could’ve said that better.”
 He says that when he knows what I heard him say didn’t come across exactly the way he intended.
-Have you ever been in an argument with your spouse and just know the conversation isn’t going anywhere near how you intended?
-It definitely has for us.
+Have you ever been in an argument with your spouse and just known the conversation isn’t going anywhere near how you intended?
+It has for us.
 Improving communication is extremely important in any marriage or relationship.
-In fact, many researchers suggests that communication is one of the most important aspects of a satisfying marriage, and I’d have to agree.
-There are so many ways we can get off track in communicating to the ones we love, so let’s look at three ways to improve communication before the argument begins.
+Many researchers suggest that communication is one of the most important aspects of a satisfying marriage, and I’d have to agree.
+There are so many ways we can get off track in communicating with the ones we love, so let’s look at three ways to improve communication before the argument begins.

 3 Ways to Improve Communication With Your Spouse